 Example #1: With my other website, PereiraCityGuide.com – I frequently sold my articles to small businesses who want to market their services to foreign residents and visitors.
 I lost money several times when the person told me “Go ahead and write the article, get it published, I’ll bring you the money “X day.”
 This has cost me hundreds of dollars of income.
 Now, I require 50-100% up-front, and/or 50% PRIOR to delivery.
 Especially if you DON’T have a written contract, this can cost you a lot.
 It’s your word against theirs.

-Example #2: Use contracts whenever possible.
+Example #2: Use contracts when possible.
 Even if you have to do it in a notebook, get it in writing and get them to sign it.
-The spoken word in Colombia often means next to nothing.
-Especially if you are working with translation projects, website design or even a simple exchange of services that are difficult to pay for ahead of time – have something in writing you can show to them to obligate them to hold up their end of the bargain.
+The spoken word in Colombia often means nothing.
+If you are working with translation projects, website design or even a simple exchange of services that are difficult to pay for ahead of time – have something in writing.
 I did a website translation, they paid half ahead of time – it took me weeks to get the info to translate, it was very poorly written even in the Spanish part, and they never gave me the rest.
 Will I ever see the other half of the money – probably never because I have nothing in writing outlining the conditions.

 Example #3: Sales commissions.
 This one can be tricky.
 I have written proof from a woman saying she would pay me 15% for any product I helped to sell.
 Then I did sell some of her product.
 First she claimed that she only paid 10% for the “x condition” – and finally, she never did pay me the commission.
 She was “too busy” to meet with me so we could organize payment.
 To this day I still have 21,000 COP floating around in the ether that I will never see.
 People will be “poca seria,” or not very serious.